rhythnic/vue-tutorial/README.md

-# Step - 5
+# Step - 6

 ## Changes

-- Add file `/src/components/GalleryImage.vue`
+- Use a computed property to sort images in descending order by number of likes.
+- Use computed property to computed the most likes.
-- Use GalleryImage in Gallery component
+- Pass the mostLikes and image.likes to the GalleryImage component
+- In GalleryImage, use a computed property to compute the image style tag.
+- Use CSS filter blur to blur images that are less popular.

 ## Notes

-- In Vue, you have to import the component AND add it to the components object.
-- The "v-for" attribute will create one component for every item in the array.
-- The colon before the attribute name is short for "v-bind".
-It's how you pass dynamic values.
+- Array.prototype.sort mutates the array.
+A computed property should not mutate the data, so we're using Array.prototype.slice to make a copy of the array.